 How to Negotiate Salary for Your Next Career Move

-- Keep a positive and upbeat tone throughout the conversation and be active in your listening.
+- Keep a positive and upbeat tone throughout the conversation, and engage in active listening.

 Do your research